LiteObject/Machine-Learning-Notebook/deep-learning-interview-questions.md

     - 1) Define search space 2) Choose search strategy 3) Use validation set for evaluation 4) Track experiments 5) Select best configuration 6) Final evaluation on test set.
 Use tools like Weights & Biases, Optuna.

 *   **How do you evaluate the performance of a deep learning model?**
     - Use appropriate metrics (accuracy, precision, recall, F1, AUC for classification; MSE, MAE for regression).
-Split data into train/val/test.
-Consider computational efficiency, interpretability, and robustness.
+For vision, add IoU/Dice; for detection, use mAP; for NLP, BLEU/ROUGE; for ranking, NDCG.
+Split data into train/val/test and monitor computational efficiency, interpretability, and robustness.

+*   **What are some task-specific loss functions used in deep learning?**
+    - Classification: cross-entropy, focal loss for imbalance.
+Regression: MSE, MAE, Huber.
+Metric learning: contrastive and triplet loss.
+Segmentation: Dice or IoU loss.
+Generative models: adversarial loss (GANs), KL divergence (VAEs).

 ### **9. Data Handling & Preprocessing**
 *   **How do you handle imbalanced datasets in deep learning, especially in classification tasks?**